jeff-hykin/expressions_dataset/README.md

     # extract the data from the row
     label, url, start_time, end_time = each_row
 ```
-The video is downloaded to a video cache if it is not already downloaded.
+The video is downloaded to a video cache folder if it is not already downloaded.
 The filename of the video is created by hashing the url since each url is unique.
 ```python
 def hash(string):